Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Standard Admissions Requirements

-While bachelor’s prepared RNs are eligible for admission to conventional master’s programs in nurse-midwifery, RNs who hold an associate’s degree must apply to RN-to-MSN programs with a focus in nurse midwifery.
-These accelerated programs confer both a BSN and master’s in nurse-midwifery.
+While bachelor ‘s-prepared RNs are eligible for admission to conventional master’s programs in nurse-midwifery, RNs with an associate’s degree must apply to RN-to-MSN programs focusing on nurse-midwifery.
+These accelerated programs confer both a BSN and a master’s in nurse-midwifery.

 Among the typical admissions requirements for master’s programs in nurse-midwifery: